Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Brain instance.
 A Brain doesn't store any information about an agent, it just routes the agent's collected observations to the decision making process and returns the chosen action to the agent.
-Thus, all agents can share the same brain, but act independently.
+Thus, all agents can share the same Brain, but act independently.
 The Brain settings tell you quite a bit about how an agent works.

 The **Brain Type** determines how an agent makes its decisions.
 The **External** and **Internal** types work together — use **External** when training your agents; use **Internal** when using the trained model.
-The **Heuristic** brain allows you to hand-code the agent's logic by extending the Decision class.
+The **Heuristic** Brain allows you to hand-code the agent's logic by extending the Decision class.
-Finally, the **Player** brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
-If none of these types of brains do what you need, you can implement your own CoreBrain to create your own type.
+Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
+If none of these types of Brains do what you need, you can implement your own CoreBrain to create your own type.

 In this tutorial, you will set the **Brain Type** to **External** for training;